-The quotient and product rules dynamically calculate the score based on the proportion of correctly selected answers to the total number of distractors.
+The quotient and product rules dynamically calculate the score on a multiple-response question based on the proportion of correctly selected answers to the total number of distractors.

 - The quotient rule is used when the expected number of correct answers is provided in the question.
 You are advised to use this option and indicate the expected number of correct answers in the question.

 - The product rule is used when the expected number of correct answers is NOT indicated in the question.